dylanell/tensorflow-vs-pytorch/README.md

 ...
 ```

-If you would like to re-use the code here to work with other image datasets, just format any new image dataset to follow the outline above.
+If you would like to re-use the code here to work with other image datasets, just format any new image dataset to follow the outline above and be sure to edit corresponding hyperparameters in the `config.yaml` file.

 ### Training

-Training hyperparameters are pulled from the `config.yaml` configuration file and can be changed by editing the file.
+Training hyperparameters are pulled from the `config.yaml` configuration file and can be changed by editing the file contents.

 Train the TensorFlow classifier by running: